Aleph-Alpha/pharia-kernel-sdk-py/docs/source/02-quick_start.md

 - The [StubCsi](https://pharia-skill.readthedocs.io/en/latest/references.html#pharia_skill.testing.StubCsi) can be used as a base class for mock implementation.

 See [core concepts](03-core_concepts.md#testing) for more information on differences between running Skills in the Kernel and locally.
-To test against the `DevCsi`, we require two more environment variables:
+To test against the `DevCsi`, we require two more environment variables (optionally one more for tracing):

 ```sh
 # .env